katrinapo/katrinapo.github.io/README.md

 ### Personal Website
 Personal website built using React.js.
-Includes Portfolio projects and links to other online channels!
-View live at: https://katrinapo.github.io/
+Includes Portfolio projects and links to other online channels.